pswail/ECE499Assignment1/README.md

 # ECE499Assignment1
-STL File of Initials, website created, github created, Hello Robot Python program, VMWare Ubuntu
+STL File of Initials with JPG example uploaded.
+The initial's dimensions are 2x5x1cm.